Stimulus Check Latest: Will You Get A Fourth Relief Payment?

-(CBS San Francisco) — A possible fourth stimulus check remains a popular topic with the third round of economic relief payments almost concluded.
-About 161 million payments of up to $1,400 per person have been issued since the third stimulus package passed in mid-March.
-Paper checks and EIP cards continue to continue to show up in mailboxes.
-And plus-up payments, for those who didn’t receive what they were due, have also been going out for weeks.
-Together they add up to most of the $422 billion allotted in President Biden’s $1.9 trillion American Rescue Plan Act.
+(CBS Baltimore) — A possible fourth stimulus check remains a popular topic with the third round of economic relief payments almost concluded.
+About 164 million payments of up to $1,400 per person have been issued since the third stimulus package passed in mid-March.
+Another 1.1 million paper checks and EIP cards should go out this week.
+And plus-up payments, for those who didn’t receive what they were due, have also been going out.
+Together they add up to most of the $422 billion allotted in President Biden’s $1.9 trillion American Rescue Plan.

-These relief payments are part of a larger effort to cushion COVID’s economic impact on households and support the economy while the pandemic recovery continues.
+These relief payments are part of a broad effort to cushion COVID’s economic impact on households and support the economy while the pandemic recovery continues.
 The stimulus package also extends unemployment benefits, enhances the child tax credit, and much more.
-The recent round of checks follows the $1,200 CARES Act payments at the pandemic’s outset and the $600 payments from January.READ MORE: Stimulus Check Update: Can You Expect A Plus-Up Payment?
+The recent round of checks follows the $1,200 CARES Act payments at the pandemic’s outset and the $600 payments from January.READ MORE: Child Tax Credit: Parents Will Soon Get A Monthly Check, But For How Much?

 In the first quarter of 2021, the U.S. economy grew at an annualized rate of 6.4 percent, faster than the 4.3 percent rate from the fourth quarter of 2020.
 The annual rate of growth could reach double-digits in the second quarter.
 The country’s gross domestic product (GDP), an estimate of economic activity in the economy, is close to where it was before the pandemic.
 Experts believe it will return to its pre-pandemic level this summer.
 According to the Bureau of Economic Analysis, “the increase in first quarter GDP reflected the continued economic recovery, reopening of establishments, and continued government response related to the COVID-19 pandemic.”

 Large segments of the workforce have felt little economic impact from the pandemic.
-Many jobs performed at a desk in an office were just as easily performed at a desk in someone’s home.
-And with fewer outlets for spending, plus three stimulus checks, many Americans managed to save more money.
-The personal saving rate ballooned to 33.7 percent last April and, at 13.7 percent for February 2021, remains almost double where it was before the pandemic.
-Households have accumulated a whopping $4.1 trillion in savings, more than triple what it was before the pandemic.
+Many jobs performed at a desk in an office are just as easily performed at a desk in someone’s home.
+And with fewer spending outlets, plus three stimulus checks, many Americans managed to save more money.
+The personal saving rate ballooned to 33.7 percent in April of 2020 and has remained well above pre-pandemic levels ever since.
+In March of 2021, it spiked again to 27.6 percent, likely due to the latest round of stimulus checks and tax refunds.
+Many households have accumulated much more savings than they had before the pandemic.

 The stock market also continues to boom.
-The Dow Jones is still hovering near record territory, closing Thursday at 34,055.
+The Dow Jones closed Friday at a record , reaching 34,777.
 Individual investors, flush with extra cash from three rounds of stimulus, have poured into the market.
 Bigger investors continue to bet on a strong economic recovery as the year progresses.
 While some experts foresee some of the strongest economic growth in decades decades, others are worried about higher inflation.
 Recent predictions show prices rising about 2.7 percent in 2021, as compared to 2.3 percent in 2019 and 1.7 percent in 2020.
-Some of the predicted rise will likely result from depressed prices returning as the economy moves out from under the pandemic.
+Some of the predicted rise will likely result from depressed prices returning as the economy moves on from the pandemic.
 All of this suggests worries about inflation may be overblown.

 According to Yeva Nersisyan, Associate Professor of Economics at Franklin & Marshall College, “we had a whole year where prices didn’t really increase.
 And for some stuff they actually decreased.
 So, if you’re comparing this year to that year, then the reading is going to be higher than if the prices had continued to just go up.
 If there wasn’t a pandemic, the prices would just go up more steadily, and we wouldn’t see that kind of a jump that we saw recently.”